manu05X/CS-Fundamentals/src/main/java/com/manish/OOD/CreationalDesign/CreationalDesign.md

         private double discount;
         private double tax;

-        public OrderBuilder() {
+        // Constructor initializes default values for the order fields. public OrderBuilder() {
             products = new ArrayList<>();
             discount = 0.0;
             tax = 0.0;
         }

-        public OrderBuilder addProduct(Product product) {
+        // Method to add a product to the order. public OrderBuilder addProduct(Product product) {
             products.add(product);
             return this;
         }

-        public OrderBuilder setBillingAddress(Address billingAddress) {
+        // Method to set the billing address for the order. public OrderBuilder setBillingAddress(Address billingAddress) {
             this.billingAddress = billingAddress;
             return this;
         }

-        public OrderBuilder setShippingAddress(Address shippingAddress) {
+        // Method to set the shipping address for the order. public OrderBuilder setShippingAddress(Address shippingAddress) {
             this.shippingAddress = shippingAddress;
             return this;
         }

-        public OrderBuilder setDiscount(double discount) {
+        // Method to apply a discount to the order. public OrderBuilder setDiscount(double discount) {
             this.discount = discount;
             return this;
         }

-        public OrderBuilder setTax(double tax) {
+        // Method to apply tax to the order. public OrderBuilder setTax(double tax) {
             this.tax = tax;
             return this;
         }

-        public Order build() {
+        // Method to build the final Order object after all steps have been performed. public Order build() {
             return new Order(products, billingAddress, shippingAddress, discount, tax);
         }
     }
 }

+// Product Class: Represents the items being added to the order.
+// Each product has a name and price. public class Product {
+    private String name;
+    private double price;

+    // Constructor to initialize a product with its name and price. public Product(String name, double price) {
+        this.name = name;
+        this.price = price;
+    }

+    // Getters and setters for accessing and modifying product properties. public String getName() {
+        return name;
+    }

+    public void setName(String name) {
+        this.name = name;
+    }

+    public double getPrice() {
+        return price;
+    }

+    public void setPrice(double price) {
+        this.price = price;
+    }

+    @Override
+    public String toString() {
+        return "Product{" +
+                "name='" + name + '\'' +
+                ", price=" + price +
+                '}';
+    }
+}

+// Address Class: Represents the address details such as street, city, state, and zip code.
+// This is used for both billing and shipping addresses in the order. public class Address {

+    private String street;
+    private String city;
+    private String state;
+    private String zipCode;

+    // Constructor to initialize an address with its details. public Address(String street, String city, String state, String zipCode) {
+        this.street = street;
+        this.city = city;
+        this.state = state;
+        this.zipCode = zipCode;
+    }

+    // Getters and setters for accessing and modifying the address properties. public String getStreet() {
+        return street;
+    }

+    public void setStreet(String street) {
+        this.street = street;
+    }

+    public String getCity() {
+        return city;
+    }

+    public void setCity(String city) {
+        this.city = city;
+    }

+    public String getState() {
+        return state;
+    }

+    public void setState(String state) {
+        this.state = state;
+    }

+    public String getZipCode() {
+        return zipCode;
+    }

+    public void setZipCode(String zipCode) {
+        this.zipCode = zipCode;
+    }

+    @Override
+    public String toString() {
+        return "Address{" +
+                "street='" + street + '\'' +
+                ", city='" + city + '\'' +
+                ", state='" + state + '\'' +
+                ", zipCode='" + zipCode + '\'' +
+                '}';
+    }
+}

+public class Main {
+    public static void main(String[] args) {
+        // Create some products for the order.
+        Product product1 = new Product("Laptop", 1500.0);
+        Product product2 = new Product("Phone", 800.0);

+        // Create billing and shipping addresses for the order.
+        Address billingAddress = new Address("123 Main St", "New York", "NY", "10001");
+        Address shippingAddress = new Address("456 Elm St", "Los Angeles", "CA", "90001");

+        // Use the OrderBuilder to create an order by adding products and setting other details.
+        Order order = new Order.OrderBuilder()
+                .addProduct(product1)                          // Add first product
+                .addProduct(product2)                          // Add second product
+                .setBillingAddress(billingAddress)             // Set billing address
+                .setShippingAddress(shippingAddress)           // Set shipping address
+                .setDiscount(10.0)                             // Set discount
+                .setTax(5.0)                                   // Set tax
+                .build();                                      // Build the final order

+        // Print the order details to the console.
+        System.out.println("Order created with products: " + order.getProducts());
+        System.out.println("Billing Address: " + order.getBillingAddress());
+        System.out.println("Shipping Address: " + order.getShippingAddress());
+        System.out.println("Discount: " + order.getDiscount());
+        System.out.println("Tax: " + order.getTax());
+    }
+}

 ```
+### Key Components:

+**1. Product Class:**
+- Represents individual products with a name and price that are added to an order.

+**2. Address Class:**
+- Represents a customer's billing or shipping address with attributes like street, city, state, and zip code.

+**3. Order Class (Product):**
+- The complex object being constructed with fields for products, addresses, discount, and tax.
+It is immutable after construction since the constructor is private and only accessible via the `OrderBuilder`.

+**4. OrderBuilder Class (Builder):**
+- This class provides methods to add products, set addresses, and apply discounts/taxes.
+The `build()` method returns the final `Order` object.

+**5. Main Class (Driver):**
+- Demonstrates how to use the `OrderBuilder` to create an order by adding products, setting addresses, and applying discounts.
+Finally, it prints the order details.

+**6. Director (Optional):**
+- In this example, the director class is not explicitly used, but you could introduce a `SalesDirector` or similar class to manage the building of different types of orders.

 In this example, the Order class represents the object that we want to create.
 We have a separate Order.OrderBuilder class that sets each attribute of the Order object separately, and then constructs the final Order object using the Order.OrderBuilder.build() method.
 Here's an example of how we can use the Builder pattern to create an Order object: